qinbatista/PythonServer/documentation/ChatProtocol.md

 When the client **REGISTER**s with the server, the server will query the database for this value.
 If the client's **familyid** is empty, he is not a part of any family chat.
 Additionally, there is a **families** table which contains rows of family information, indexed by the unique **familyid**.
-If the client is part of a family, the server will send back an **FNAME** command containing the name of the family of which they are a member.

 To be a part of a family, a user must either create a new family or be added to an existing one.